-If you have any other views on the issue of fatherhood that you would like to share with us, lease comment below.
+If you have any other views on the issue of fatherhood that you would like to share with us, leave comment below.

 Perhaps I gained the wrong impression from your website — correct me if I am wrong — but the elephant in the room glares through all absence of you mentioning it: no-fault divorce, in which the fault is always and without fail squarely laid on the shoulders of the husband.
 In short, you don’t once mention divorce, the major and all-pervasive reason for negative outcomes in child-raising.